adammathes/neko/README.md

 # Neko

-Simple self-hosted, single user RSS reader focused on efficiency and simplicity.
-Written in Go with a simple javascript ui frontend.
+`neko` is a self-hosted, rss news reader focused on simplicity and efficiency.

+Backend is written in `Go` and there is a simple javascript frontend and cat ears.

 *the cat ears are in your mind*